 Implications of Marijuana Distribution Insurance in Ontario

-According to the Ontario government, selling Cannabis in Ontario is going to closely resemble the former, archaic system of selling that alcohol once had.
+According to the Ontario government, selling Cannabis in Ontario is going to resemble the former, archaic system of how we used to sell and distribute alcohol.

 Kathleen Wynne announced that 150 government-operated stores will open in Ontario pending the official legalization of Cannabis that is expected to happen on July 1st 2018.
 The cannabis-selling stores will be separate from the LCBO, and the only place that Ontarians will be able to shop for cannabis, besides a Government operated website.

-Like with the selling of alcohol, Cannabis is going to be restricted to those who are at least 19 years of age and can provide Government-issued ID, and consumption will remain illegal in public places, confining its enjoyment to private residences.
+Like with the selling of alcohol, Cannabis is going to be restricted to those who are at least 19 years of age and can provide Government-issued ID, and legal consumption will limited to private residences.

-There was some speculation that a Government monopoly on selling cannabis would cause a significant spike in price over what can currently be purchased illegally.
+There was some speculation that a government monopoly on selling cannabis would cause a significant price spike compared to current illegal purchase prices.
 However, the Ontario Government assured that store prices would remain relatively inexpensive and competitive with the black market to additionally dissuade those who would continue to purchase cannabis illegally.